-While stringent laws went into effect in Los Angeles, in Chile, necessities (including low-cost transportation) got a higher priority because of widespread poverty.
+While stringent laws went into effect in L.A., in Santiago, necessities (including low-cost transportation) were given a higher priority because of widespread poverty.
 After more than a decade of robust economic growth, however, Chileans used democratic processes to limit the number of cars entering Santiago and imposed increasingly stringent pollution standards.
-This shift in priorities reflected their changing societal needs, along with the growing wealth to afford new rules and legal actions.
+This shift in priorities reflected the country's changing societal needs, along with the growing ability to afford new rules and legal actions.